 Save for a Down Payment:

-In Ontario, the minimum down payment is 5% for homes priced up to $500,000.
-For homes priced between $500,000 and $1,000,000, you’ll need to put down 10% of the amount over $500,000.
-Homes priced above $1,000,000 require a 20% down payment.
+In Ontario, the minimum down payment is 5% of the purchase price for homes up to $500,000.
+For homes between $500,000 and $1.5 million, you must put down 10% of the amount above $500,000.
+Homes above $1.5 million require a 20% down payment.

-4. Mortgage Options for First-Time Buyers in Ontario
+4. Mortgage Options for First-Time Homebuyers

 Conventional Loans vs. CMHC-Backed Loans: